laminar-protocol/laminar-chain/README.md

 - as a hedge against future price fluctuation e.g. an importer, who might need to pay JPY to supplier in 2 month time, can use a 10x leverage with 10% margin hedging for the full risk expecting price fluctuating within 10%
 - as a profit amplifying instrument for traders in low-volatile market like Forex

 When a trader opens a long position e.g. 10x leveraged EURUSD of 1000 USD, essentially the trader puts in $1,000 margin for the price fluctuation risks of $10,000.
-At the same time the liquidity provider via the liquidity pool would collateralize an equivalent amount of $1,000 to secure this position.
+At the same time the liquidity provider via the liquidity pool would collateralize an equivalent or more to lock up the winnable amount for this position.
 The protocol caps the potential gain and protects the loss for either party at $1,000, meaning capping price fluctuation at 10% (1/leverage).
 The detail mechanisms and potential fees are explained in the following sections.

 Tokenization of margin positions, partial closing a margin position and other more advanced trading techniques will be added in V2, and more details of the spec will be released as we progress.